-At the most recent Summits, in Cologne 1999 and Okinawa 2000, environment issues enjoyed rather less prominence than that had at Summits during the previous decade, beginning with Toronto in 1988.
+At the most recent Summits, in Cologne 1999, Okinawa 2000, and Genoa 2001, environment issues enjoyed rather less prominence than that had at Summits during the previous decade, beginning with Toronto in 1988.
 Yet Cologne did importantly set a new direction by beginning to develop a new "Cologne consensus" on the need for socially sensitive and sustainable globalization (Kirton, Daniels and Freytag 2001).
 It and surrounding Summits have also had a robust international reform agenda, focused on designing and delivering a new international financial architecture to meet the needs of the global economy in the rapidly globalizing twenty first century (Kaiser, Kirton and Daniels 2000).
 Most recently, the Okinawa 2000 Summit, with its focus on development in an era of globalization, and its creation of several new innovative processes (notably Dot-Force and the renewable energy task force), did much to create a legitimacy and constituency for G8 led initiatives, and to pioneer the more open and inclusive forms of governance that a GEO would require.
 It also saw Canada and its colleagues offer increased ODA and improved market access, incentives which could be critical in inspiring broader multilateral support for the creation of a new GEO.
+And the G8 at Genoa, despite the distractions of a terrorist threat from the Bin-Laden network, produced as it centerpiece deliverable a new Global Health Fund with an additional multibillion dollar pool of funding and an innovative governance formula.